Similarities Between Chinese and Japanese Language

 Similarities between Chinese and Japanese Language

-The First similarity between Chinese and Japanese language are the nouns.
+The First similarity between the Chinese and Japanese language are the nouns.
 A noun is a word used to represent a person, place, or thing.
-The nouns in Chinese and Japanese language don’t have a number like singular and plural and they don’t depict gender feminine and masculine.
-This makes the use of nouns easy in both the languages but a little difficult to interpret because there is no use of numbers and genders and to understand the meaning of a sentence, you need to understand the context.
+The nouns in the Chinese and Japanese language don’t have a number like singular and plural and they don’t depict gender as feminine and masculine.
+This makes the use of nouns easy in both languages but a little difficult to interpret because there is no use of numbers and genders and to understand the meaning of a sentence, you need to understand the context.

 The Common Writing System

 Although the Japanese have taken their writing system from the Chinese language, the vocabulary-related and grammatical difference is so noticeable among both languages that they made the Japanese language adopt the Chinese characters, not for their meanings but their phonetics.
 The other noticeable thing is that Hanzi characters don’t have the same meanings as their Kanji words.

 Hiragana and Katakana are two writing systems that are followed by Chinese and Japanese people.
 Phonetics is the basis for the Japanese to follow the Chinese writing system.
 Hiragana and Katakana are the writing systems in syllabary systems, they are not based on sounds but depict syllables.

 Languages shape according to culture.
 Sometimes the government takes steps to preserve the language.
 The Chinese government has started doing the same since the 1950s.
 They tried to standardize and simplify the Chinese language.
 This is why the Chinese language is called simplified Chinese.
 Traditional Chinese characters are used in Taiwan, Macau, and Hong Kong.
 The people who live in little communities near China also follow the same Chinese writing system.
 Japan started its language preservation in 1946 when it declared the list of simplified characters called Toyo kanji.